AnonymerNiklasistanonym/LatexExamples/README.md

 Or open TeXstudio and press F5 after creating a new file to directly compile and view it.

+# Compile in TeXstudio

+Open a file or create one and then press the green `Build and view` button in the menu bar or simply press `F5` to directly view the compiled PDF document.

+With one additional click you can even open it instantly with an external PDF viewer.
+And if you only want to compile it just press `F6` instead of `F5`.

 ## Configure TeXstudio

 ### Change the language